michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 * Division of the neighborhoods into low crime rate, medium crime rate, and high crime rate subgroups.
 * Division of the neighborhoods into a subgroup containing only the  Central Business District and  another subgroup containing all other neighborhoods.

-Many machine learning methods were applied to these various setups and the results were recorded.
+Several machine learning methods were applied to these various setups and the results were recorded.

 Methods used to perform regression: